|

 Fallow Deer 05)

-where habituated and ear tagged animals roam in a semi-natural
+or Richmond Park, where habituated animals roam in a semi-natural

 setting.
 The best place, however, is in the Scottish